dizcza/docker-hashcat/README.md

 `docker pull dizcza/docker-hashcat:pocl`

 An alternative to `:intel-cpu` tag, the `:pocl` tag provides open-source (but not officially supported by HashCat) implementation of OpenCL, which you can find in `pocl-opencl-icd` linux package (usually, outdated).
+Suitable for Intel & AMD CPUs and KVMs.
 For more information about using POCL in hashcat refer to the [discussion](https://github.com/hashcat/hashcat/issues/2398#issuecomment-628732757).

 Try `:pocl` tag if no other tag worked for you.

-## Deprecated tags

-### nvidia-full

-`:nvidia-full` is an old build of the `:latest` tag.
-This tag is deprecated.

 ## Benchmark